maldun/pimpSalome/README.md

 ## Usage
 Edit the .cfg file, and then run python pimp.py
 (Of course one has to download the needed files)

+## Important:
+To use Cython PYTHON_PATH has to be set